hwdsl2/setup-ipsec-vpn/docs/advanced-usage.md

 iptables -t nat -I POSTROUTING -s 192.168.43.0/24 -o "$netif" -m policy --dir out --pol none -j MASQUERADE iptables -t nat -I POSTROUTING -s 192.168.42.0/24 -o "$netif" -j MASQUERADE
 ```

-## IKEv2 only VPN

-Libreswan 4.2 and newer versions support the `ikev1-policy` config option.
-Using this option, advanced users can set up an IKEv2-only VPN, i.e. only IKEv2 connections are accepted by the VPN server, while IKEv1 connections (including the IPsec/L2TP and IPsec/XAuth ("Cisco IPsec") modes) are dropped.

-To set up an IKEv2-only VPN, first install the VPN server and set up IKEv2 using instructions in the [README](../README.md).
-Then check Libreswan version using `ipsec --version`, and [update Libreswan](../README.md#upgrade-libreswan) if needed.
-After that, edit `/etc/ipsec.conf` on the VPN server.
-Append `ikev1-policy=drop` to the end of the `config setup` section, indented by two spaces.
-Save the file and run `service ipsec restart`.
-When finished, you can run `ipsec status` to verify that only the `ikev2-cp` connection is enabled.

 ## Modify IPTables rules